fatmaf/varanus/README.md

 This is a Runtime Monitoring application for checking programs against CSP specifications.
 It uses FDR in the back end to check that the incoming events are valid traces of the model

+## The Name

+Varanus is the genus of Monitor Lizards

 ## Generic Components

 * command_line.py